Corruption in Bulgaria

 Corruption in Bulgaria has decreased in recent years, after a series of reforms implemented through EU guidance.
 Among recent improvements, amendments to the constitution in 2015 brought about a reform of the Supreme Judicial Council and a stronger judicial inspectorate.
 Furthermore, the broader legislative framework has seen a number of reforms over the years, in particular through the amendments of the Judicial System Act in 2016 and of the Criminal Procedure Code in 2017.

 Corruption Perceptions Index

 The Corruption Perceptions Index (CPI) is released by Transparency International at the beginning of each year.
 The report is based on the polling of experts from around the world on topics such as a free press, integrity, and independent judiciaries.
-In the CPI, lower-ranked countries experience “untrustworthy and badly functioning public institutions like the police and judiciary.”
+In the CPI, lower-scoring countries experience “untrustworthy and badly functioning public institutions like the police and judiciary.”